Ibrahimango02/OpenCV-Chess-Bot/README.md

 This project was only created as a way to learn the basics of computer vision techniques so some features have not been created with ease of use in mind:
 - Program only works on Lichess.com
-- Screen layout must be pixel-perfect in order for piece detection to work properly
+- Screen layout must be hard-coded in order for piece detection to work properly
 - Program cannot handle premoves